katiebreivik/COSMIC/docs/inifile/index.rst

                             ``5`` : follows `Section 2.3 of Neijssel+2020 <https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.3740N/abstract>`_; mass transfer from stripped stars is always assumed to be dynamically stable

+                            ``6`` : follows `Section 3.1 of Olejak+2021 <https://ui.adsabs.harvard.edu/abs/2021A%26A...651A.100O/abstract>`_; only applies new prescription
+                            to donors with M>18Msun and with Hydrogen-rich envelopes, follows qcflag=4 (Belcyznski+2008) otherwise.
+Different qc values are for mass ranges: 18-60Msun, 60-80Msun (subdivided above/below 0.5Zsun), >80Msun with

                          **qcflag = 1**

                          .. csv-table:: Comparison of qcrit Values (Donor Mass/Accretor Mass) For Each Donor Kstar Type Across Flag Options